sagemath/sagewiki_to_gh-2022-10-10/DanDrake/Days9Talks.md

 I gave two talks on using graphics with LaTeX.
-The slides, in source and PDF format, are available here.PDF of my first talk: attachment:graphics-talk-1.pdf , and LaTeX source (and images) of my first talk: attachment:sd9-talk-1.tar.gz
+The slides, in source and PDF format, are available here.
+PDF of my first talk: attachment:graphics-talk-1.pdf, and LaTeX source (and images) of my first talk: attachment:sd9-talk-1.tar.gz.

+PDF of the second talk: attachment:graphics-talk-2.pdf and source file: attachment:graphics-talk-2.tex.

-One warning: you really need PGF/TikZ version 2.00 to compile the slides.
+One warning: you really need PGF/TikZ version 2.00 to compile the slides from the first talk.
 Right now, TeXShop doesn't include this, and nor does Ubuntu.
 I have no idea what the state of affairs is with Windows.
 To fix this in OS X:

  * download [http://sourceforge.net/projects/pgf/ PGF]
  * extract the package.
 You get a directory `pgf-2.00`